MidnattLantern/hidoc/manual testing.md

 ![invalid-signup-2](https://raw.githubusercontent.com/MidnattLantern/hidoc/main/Readme%20images/manual_testing/invalid-signup-2.png)

 - If signed out, can sign in with existing credentials, if the form is valid.
-This can be tested with the same method as for sign up, but clicking "sing in" in the navigaiton bar, or adding `/sign-in` to the url, then use existing authentication instead of making up one.
+This can be tested with the same method as for sign-up, but clicking "sign in" in the navigation bar or adding `/sign-in` to the URL, then using existing authentication instead of making up one.

 - If the sign-in form is invalid, warning messages appear:
 Missing the password field: